 That is the philosophy that drives this blog.
 How can we make the best use of what we have?
 If I only have ten minutes to exercise, how can I maximize it?
 If I only have ten bucks to spend at the grocery store, how can I stretch them farthest?
 These are the sorts of questions that good stewards ask.

-Sonja is a stay-at-home mom who also teaches piano lessons and music.
+Sonja is a busy and active mom who teaches choir VERY part-time at the local public middle school and Evangel Classical School along with some piano lessons.
 She is passionate about investing in people, whether in meaningful conversation while walking with friends, or having young ladies over to learn how to sew a potholder and talk about the Bible.
 She loves to experiment with the standard American diet recipes and “healthify” them for the fam.
-Sitting is hard for her, but when she does, it’s either to teach a piano lesson, work on the blog, or eat dinner.

 Jonathan is a privileged husband and father and a pastor.
 He too, is devoted to eternal things.
 Time is precious since our days here are limited and, frankly, there’s plenty to do.
 He would rather be meeting with someone over coffee and a good book than exercising, but he would also like to be able to hold his grandkids someday without being sore for a week, so that makes the decision easy.
 So he exercises and eats the healthy morsels his wife sometimes offers him.

-We have three amazing, fun and unique children ages nine, seven and five.
+We have three amazing, fun and unique children ages ten, nine and six.
 They prevent our lives from being dull and bring us much amusement and happiness.

 Our kids are our greatest stewardship and raising them makes us better, more dependent people.